trufflesecurity/hacktoberfest2023/README.md

 - Spam PRs will be marked with a `spam` label and closed.
 Contributors with 2+ spammy PRs are disqualified.
 - This competition is _first come first serve_.
 If multiple PRs for the _same_ Detector or Detector fix are opened, only the first one opened will be awarded points if merged.
     - However, if we request changes in a PR and that PR is abandoned (aka, no activity within 3 days), then we will consider new contributions.
-- If you want your PRs to be excluded from the competition all you have to do is ensure that you don't apply the `Hacktoberfest-Detector-Competition-New/Fix` label.
 - To avoid folks gaming the competition, we have a few criteria that must be met for a _new_ Detector to be considered.
 See the Detector Criteria section below.
 - The final tally will be determined once all competition PRs submitted before November 1 are either merged or closed.